nubenetes/awesome-kubernetes/docs/rancher.md

 * [rancher.com/blog: Getting Started with Longhorn Distributed Block Storage and Cloud-Native Distributed SQL](https://rancher.com/blog/2020/yugabyte?utm_content=126950057)

 ## Rancher Fleet to manage multiple kubernetes clusters
+* [github.com/rancher/fleet](https://github.com/rancher/fleet) Fleet is GitOps at scale.
+Fleet can manage deployments from git of raw Kubernetes YAML, Helm charts, or Kustomize or any combination of the three.
 * [**Fleet** Management for kubernetes](https://rancher.com/blog/2020/fleet-management-kubernetes/) a new open source project from the team at Rancher focused on managing fleets of Kubernetes clusters.
 * [itnext.io: Fleet Management of Kubernetes Clusters at Scale — Rancher’s Fleet](https://itnext.io/fleet-management-of-kubernetes-clusters-at-scale-ranchers-fleet-de161cc52325)